PaddlePaddle/models/fluid/PaddleNLP/deep_attention_matching_net/README.md

 DAM is a neural matching network that entirely based on attention mechanism.
 The motivation of DAM is to capture those semantic dependencies, among dialogue elements at different level of granularities, in multi-turn conversation as matching evidences, in order to better match response candidate with its multi-turn context.
 DAM appears on ACL-2018, please find our paper at [http://aclweb.org/anthology/P18-1103](http://aclweb.org/anthology/P18-1103).

-## __TensorFlow Version__

-DAM is originally implemented with Tensorflow, which can be found at: [https://github.com/baidu/Dialogue/DAM](https://github.com/baidu/Dialogue/DAM) (in progress).
-We highly recommend using the PaddlePaddle Fluid version here as it supports parallely training with very large corpus.

 ## __Network__

 DAM is inspired by Transformer in Machine Translation (Vaswani et al., 2017), and we extend the key attention mechanism of Transformer in two perspectives and introduce those two kinds of attention in one uniform neural network.